Morteza-Rahimi68/SPSG-for-robust-phase-retrieval/README.md

 # Polyak Subgradient Method for Robust Phase Retrieval

-This repository contains a high-performance Python implementation of the **Subgradient Algorithm with Scaled Polyak Step-size** for solving the **Phase Retrieval** problem.
+This repository contains a high-performance Python implementation of the **Subgradient Algorithm with Scaled Polyak Step-size** for solving the **Robust Phase Retrieval** problem.
 The solver is designed to be robust against outliers by utilizing an $L_1$-norm objective function.

 ## 📌 Overview